Mornsun

 Mornsun focuses on the magnetic-electric isolation technology and its product applications, and specializes in making DC-to-DC converters and AC-to-DC converters.
 In addition to power supplies, it also produces chips.

 History

 Mornsun was founded by George Yin in 1998 in Guangzhou.
 Since 2005, Relec Electronics Limited has become the distributor of Mornsun in the United Kingdom.
-In February 2008, Mornsun subsidiary was founded in the United States.

 In October 2017, Mornsun and SE Spezial-Electronic GmbH launched a joint venture company Mornsun Power GmbH in Germany.

+On May 1, 2024, the U.S. Treasury Department added Mornsun to the Specially Designated Nationals List, as part of the targeting of PRC entities supporting Russia’s defense industrial base.